Senior Prizegiving

 P.G.
 Wake was a Geography teacher at Hampton and an officer in CCF.
 He retired from Hampton during the 1960s.
 This prize is awarded to the best Geography pupil in the Lower Sixth.

 Pauline Sims and Isolde Trenter were the mainstays of the German Department at Hampton for many years.
-They had a close relationship with the School which continues after their retirements.
+They had a close relationship with the School which continued after their retirements.
 They offered this prize for outstanding work in A Level German.

-Awarded by Cllr Brian Woodriff, an ex governor of the school and a lifelong student of Russian, who devoted much time to fostering links between the Borough of Richmond upon Thames and educational institutes in Russia.
+Awarded by Cllr Brian Woodriff, an ex governor of the School and a lifelong student of Russian, who devoted much time to fostering links between the Borough of Richmond upon Thames and educational institutes in Russia.

 Joe Bertram left Hampton in 2016 to study Politics at the University of Leeds, where he enjoyed a very fulfilling and successful undergraduate year.
 Sadly, he passed away suddenly and unexpectedly in summer 2017.
 At School, Joe was resilient, determined to do well and was known for his compassion and his remarkable ability to forge friendships.
 He threw himself into every aspect of life at Hampton and gained the respect of pupils and staff alike as he did so.
 The annual prize in his memory is awarded to an Upper Sixth leaver who flourished in the Sixth Form and epitomised the Hampton ethos of aiming for personal best while supporting those around you with kindness.